coronalabs/corona-docs/markdown/api/library/network/download.markdown

 ## Gotchas

 You cannot execute a network download during an `applicationSuspend` or `applicationExit` [event][api.event.system.type].
-After Corona suspends, no callbacks will fire.
+When your application suspends, no callbacks will fire.
 You can work around this by saving the request you wish to make to a file upon suspension.
 Then, on an `applicationResume` [event][api.event.system.type], check if there is a pending download saved and, if so, execute it.

 Network requests do not raise runtime errors in the event of failure so there is no need to wrap them in a Lua `pcall()` statement (errors are reported in the event sent to the network listener).